pscl4rke/trim.c/README.md

 trim.c
 ======

-Unix pipeline tool for trimming long lines (C implementation)
+Unix pipeline tool for trimming long lines.

+This is an implementation in C, and is licensed under the GNU GPL version 3.

 Usage